 LAND ESCAPE, 2019

-Set against the pastel backdrop of Miami’s palette and urbanism, Land Escape depicts a caravan trudging through an abstracted world created out of drawing, photography, and found objects.
-These masked travelers move through a space with no clear geography, no set rules, no distinct path.
-A world made bizarre by their act of immigration.
+Set against the Miami-inspired pastel backdrop and the surrounding urbanism, Land Escape depicts a caravan moving through an abstracted world created out of drawing, photography, and found objects.
+The scene bears witness to the act of humans walking, carrying, searching, and seeking.
+The rough, raw style of the figures is borrowed from early French cinema stark black and white contrast.
+These masked travelers – intentionally nonspecific – move through a space with no clear geography, set rules, or distinct path.
+Masks are used across cultures in similar ways: to provide disguise, entertainment or for religious practices.
+In Land Escape, these masks signify the anonymity of undocumented migrants, but also the struggle to adapt to a new culture.
 Land Escape’s tableau echoes the Parthenon frieze — a scene of travel from antiquity — showing another cycle of human movement.
-The format of a retail window display brings the immigrants and their journey parallel to the sidewalk, allowing others to march parallel alongside the scene, separated by barbed wire.
-Most importantly, the familiarity of the format situates the struggle of the immigrants where we are used to seeing the aspirational.
-This highlights the most difficult truth.
-The plight of the immigrant is the aspiration of some, the lived experience of others.
+The format of a store window display brings the journey of immigration parallel to the sidewalk, allowing viewers to participate and walk alongside the scene, separated by glass and barbed wire.
+The wire refers not only to the physical barriers, but also legal and political barriers that demarcate national borders around us.
+Importantly, the retail format situates the immigrant’s story where viewers would typically see new, desirable merchandise on display, highlighting the immigrant experience as the aspiration of some, but the lived experience of others.

 ABOUT THE ARTIST